Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 worksheet, wrap the code in an SQL statement, and run it to create the stored procedure.

+The following steps use the [new web interface](https://docs.snowflake.com/en/user-guide/ui-web.html).

-For related documentation, be sure to see
+For related documentation, be sure to read
 [Writing Stored Procedures in Snowpark (Scala)](https://docs.snowflake.com/en/sql-reference/stored-procedures-scala.html).

-1. In Snowflake, create a new worksheet and call it `discoverHappyTweets`.
+1. In the new web interface, create a new worksheet and call it `discoverHappyTweets`.

 1. In the worksheet editor, ensure that the session context matches the settings you specified in the snowflake_connection.properties file you edited earlier.